hessu/aprsc/doc/CONFIGURATION.md

  *  porttype: one of:

     - fullfeed - everything, after dupe filtering
-    - igate - igate / client port with user-specified filters
+    - igate - igate / client port with user-specified or fixed filters
     - udpsubmit - UDP packet submission port (8080)
     - dupefeed - duplicate packets dropped by the server